nodepy/nodepy/README.md

   prepending `py/`, for example `py/request`
 - `--save` and `--save-deps` now also works with Python dependencies when the `py/<req>` format is used
+- `ppym init`: Author and License fields are now optional and can be omitted by entering `-` if a default value is already available, or otherwise simply enter nothing

 ### v0.0.16